about the artisan

 - I choose materials and supplies mindfully, sourcing from eco-responsible suppliers where possible and selecting those with a lower impact on the environment.

 - When available, I use ethically sourced, sustainable materials, and purchase supplies from local businesses

 - We use all LED lights.

 - To wrap your purchase, I use recycled tissue .
 No nylon organza bags!
 (Nylon bags are pretty and cheap, but they take decades to decompose!)

 - Some designs I create specifically to use up leftover cut-offs of wire and chain rather than scrapping them.

-- Repurposed objects into designs - vintage keys and buttons.
+- Repurposed and natural objects into designs - vintage keys, driftwood.

 - Reclaimed solid copper electrical wire I use for making pendants and clasps.